davivaldez/Days-Between-Date-Counter/README.md

 This project was made with Node.Js.
-It's purporse is to count the days between dates.
+It's purpose is to count the days between dates.